-Now that the data is loaded into AnzoGraph, it is available to view in dashboards.
-Proceed to the next step to explore the sample data with Hi-Res Analytics.
+Now that the data is loaded into AnzoGraph, it is available to explore and analyze in dashboards.
+Proceed to the next step to explore the sample data in the Hi-Res Analytics application.

-Explore the Data in Hi-Res Analytics
+Explore the Data in a Hi-Res Analytics Dashboard

-1. On the Graphmart screen for the sample movie data graphmart, click the Create Dashboard button.
+1. On the Graphmart screen (as shown in the last step above), click the Create Dashboard button.
 Anzo opens the Hi-Res Analytics application and displays the New Dashboard dialog box: